nordic-institute/X-Road/doc/Manuals/ug-cs_x-road_6_central_server_user_guide.md

 To approve a request, it can be done either through in the Management request view list or in the Management request details view.

 On the approval of the request, follow these steps.
-- The request move to the "Approved" state.
+- The request moves to the "Approved" state.
 - The client's information is displayed in the "Clients" section of the detailed view of the security server to which the client was registered.

 To decline a request, it can be done either through in the Management request view list or in the Management request details view.
 On the decline of the request
-- the request move to the "Rejected" state.
+- the request moves to the "Rejected" state.

 ## 7.6 Removing a Client from a Security Server